virxnet/qatonapp/README.md

 Use this method if you have very little experience and do not have a development environemnt with PHP or a server enabled.

 -  Clone the qatonapp repository with `git clone https://github.com/virxnet/qatonapp.git`or your favorite Git management tool.
+Alternatively, if you don't gave Git installed, you can download the ZIP file of this repository https://github.com/aspvirx/qatonapp/archive/refs/heads/master.zip and extract it somewhere on your computer.

 -  Enter the project directory (e.g.: `cd qatonapp`).

 - You may want to delete the `.git` directory if you plan on using your own version control repository for this project.
+Learning more about [Git](http://git-scm.com/) is recommended

 - Install the [Docker Desktop/Engine](https://docs.docker.com/get-docker) for your operating system.
-Once, installed make sure it is running by launching the client app.
+Once, installed make sure it is running by launching the desktop or command line application.

 **Note:** You do not need to use Docker if you have another solution or prefer to use PHP directly from your host environment.
+If that is the case, Method 2 might be more suited for you.

 - Provide executable permission to the `qaton` file which is located at the root directory of the project.
 This file expects to be excuted with BASH.
 If you are on Linux or Mac, it will run painlessly as long as you have given it permission to do so.
 To do that, open a terminal, make sure you are in the same directory and run: